 Solution 1: Re-count your net carbohydrate intake and make sure it’s below (or at least not too far off) 5% of your daily calories.
 Don’t forget the sneaky ones.

 There are all these keto-friendly things like muffins, waffles, pancakes, etc.

 These foods can be great every once in a while but if they make up the biggest part of your diet you’re going to have a bad time.

-The relation of these substances to weight loss are not always clear but chances are that they do influence it.
-In the worst case you’re improving your long-term health a lot by consuming more nutrient dense foods.
+The relation of these substances to weight loss is not always clear but chances are that they do influence it.
+In the worst case, you’re improving your long-term health a lot by consuming more nutrient-dense foods.